 The emergency declaration also commits the council to play a leadership role to help the local community meet a 2030 carbon neutral target.

-Council officers have used the Scatter tool to calculate the greenhouse gas emissions for the district as a whole.
+Council officers have used the SCATTER cities tool and government figures to calculate the greenhouse gas emissions for the district as a whole.

 You could start by calculating your own carbon footprint to see what impact your home, appliances and travel are having.
 You can also see how this compares to the national averages.